acg/alangrow.com/content/blog/music-i-have-loved-and-programmed-to.html.md

 ### Jonas Kopp: Desire EP

 German minimal techno by way of Argentina.
-It's dark, but the opener is funkier than your typical Tresor track, and the unusual out-breath-in-breath ascension of the closer brings you full circle.
+It's dark, but the opener is funkier than your typical Tresor track, and the unusual out-breath-in-breath ascension of the closer has a way of bringing you full circle.

 <div class="spotify ep">
   <iframe src="https://open.spotify.com/embed/album/4MS9uxTHx0zLQbgdiGABFc" width="100%" height="100%" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>